luvuong-le/100-days-of-code/log.md

 Worked on an interesting coding challenge that was given to me

 Got some good practice with creating CLIs with NodeJS after having not done it for a long time 👌

+# Day 75: 23rd of June 2020

+Decided to do something small tonight so I created this 'bonfire' I've had in my mind for a while 🔥